MicrosoftDocs/visualstudio-docs/mac/migrating-extensions.md

 ---
-title: "Troubleshooting: How do I update my existing extension using the new publishing workflow?"
+title: "Troubleshooting: How do I release a new version of my existing extension?"
-description: "A guide on updating existing extensions via the new publishing workflow."
+description: "A guide on updating existing extensions via the publishing workflow."
 author: heiligerdankgesang
 ms.author: dominicn
 ms.date: 12/14/2020